Learn about funding opportunities and support for research, writing, and other scholarly activities.

 Harpur Faculty Research Grant

-The goal of this internal grants program is to promote the scholarly, creative, and artistic activities of Harpur faculty.
+The goal of this internal grants program is to provide seed funding for Harpur faculty-led projects that have potential to lead to external funding.
+Proposals will be reviewed with respect to their potential to lead to external foundation or government funding.
 Priority is given to proposals for new projects or for projects that represent a new direction within an existing project.
-Priority is also given to projects that are likely to lead to external foundation or government funding.

-This award funds supports on-campus and department-hosted regional/national conference and/or a series of talks on a common interdisciplinary theme that has broad interest across the college and university.
-The award can a portion of costs necessary to host a conference or for bringing several (about three to five) visiting speakers to campus during the academic year.
-The award is not intended to fund a departmental seminar/talk series—rather, the purpose of the award is to fund events that facilitate our regional/national reputation or that have a common interdisciplinary theme with broad interest across the college and university.
+This award is intended to support on-campus and department-hosted regional/national conferences.
+The award can provide a portion of costs necessary to host a conference or workshop.
+The award is not intended to fund a departmental seminar/talk series—rather, the purpose of this award is to fund events that facilitate our regional/national reputation that comes hosting a conference or workshop.

 Visiting Speaker Fund